celebrating National Chocolate Day

 Indeed, chocolate travel enables us to go to the source and see where the cacao is growing, how it is processed, and meet the people engaged in it.
 Please check out this post for more on how you can explore the world via chocolate.

 I hope you celebrate World Chocolate Day by enjoying some truly memorable chocolate–wherever you are.
-We are not free to travel freely at the moment due to the COVID19 pandemic.
+We are not yet completely free to travel at the moment due to the lingering effects of the COVID19 pandemic.
 But hopefully, you will help support the chocolate industry by dropping into a great local chocolate shop where you live, or by ordering some fabulous chocolate directly from a chocolate maker, or via one of the growing number of chocolate subscription clubs that are popping up around the world.